Workshopshed/AutoStep.VsCode/README.md

  - node, version 12+
  - powershell (powershell core on linux or mac is fine)

-To debug, open VS Code and run
+To debug, open VS Code in the root of this repo and press F5.
+This will:

+ - Run the ./build.ps1 script (in debug build mode)
+ - Launch the VSCode debug instance with the extension loaded.

+Take a look at the VS Code docs on debugging extensions for more details.